Welcome to Canada class

 Class Teacher: Miss Pooley

-Teaching Assistant: Miss Crane
+Teaching Assistants: Miss Crane and Mrs Hodge

 Homework is sent out every Friday, and is due back in school on the following Wednesday.